MileHacker Logo

 Walking & App Use

-• Walk a place you can: The city center is compact and best explored on foot.
+• Walk where it's possible to: The downtown area is compact and best explored on foot.
 This saves money.

-• Use the First Bus App for real-real-time bus tracking and route planning to avoid long waits.
+• Use the First Bus App for real-time bus tracking and deciding on your route to avoid long waits.

 • Consider a Day Ticket if you plan multiple bus journeys for more for your money.